roman-milk/roman-milk.github.io/vanessas-dissonance.md

  "What the fuck!"
 Vanessa instantly shot back.

  The stripper had to be out of her mind.
 She would never pay so much money for such worthless junk.
 But before the flame-haired knockout had a chance to argue, the dancer grabbed the top of the tube dress and pulled it down, exposing Vanessa's big, ample melons.
 The stripper was about to forcefully pull the dress completely off the redhead when Vanessa backed down.
 She couldn't risk coming back to Mark without any appropriate hooker wear.
-Report_Story #5